astorDev/blog/drafts/scrum-tickets-look.md

 - Good Titles: Verb-based description of the exact action:
     - Develop `POST /orders` endpoint
-    - Write docs for `POST /orders` endpoint
+    - Write docs for the `POST /orders` endpoint
-    - Test `POST /orders` endpoint
+    - Test the `POST /orders` endpoint
-    - Deploy an API version with `POST /orders` endpoint
+    - Deploy an API version with the `POST /orders` endpoint
 - Good description: Optional low-level details
     - Links to where to find an example code.
     - Use the logging framework called X.